Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Our top pick for the best front clip dog harness overall offers the ideal balance of control, comfort, and durability — and it’s available on Amazon with fast shipping.

 Wondering how old your dog is in human years?
-Try our free Dog Age Calculator →
+Try our free Dog Age Calculator → Not sure how far your dog should walk daily?
+Use our Dog Walking Distance Calculator →

 If you’re still working on leash training alongside your new harness, check out our guide to the best heavy-duty dog harnesses for pulling for more options and training tips.